doctorrustynelson/yearn/README.md

 See ynode and ynpm below for the global scripts that are provided with yearn.

-YEARN_CONFIG is an eviroment variable that is read when ever ynode and ynpm are started up.
-This config variable should point to a .json file containing the global yearn config.
+YEARN_CONFIG is an evironment variable that is read when ever ynode and ynpm are started up.
+This environment variable should point to a .json file containing the global yearn config.
 All the options for local yearn below are supported.

 ### Options